ashpursglove/ashs-modbus-tool/README.md

 - Enter address and count
 - Read once or enable polling
 - Write carefully
+-

-Do not write to:
+Do NOT write to:
 - Live machinery
 - Safety systems
+- Anything that spins
-- Anything with inertia
+- Anything expensive
-- Anything that can injure someone
+- Anything connected to humans

+**If you ignore this and something explodes, that’s between you and God.**
-Modbus will not stop you.
+**Modbus will not stop you.**
-This tool will try.

 ---